Five out of Five Dangers

 (DM) — Let’s get one thing straight.
-Best movie reviews are hard to get.
+Reviews with five stars… five Dangers are hard to get.
 Into the Spider-Verse is not your typical animated film.
 There is a ton in it to distinguish it from other Spider-Man stories, animation and superhero movies.
 Into the Spider-Verse is loaded with meta references.
 Blink and you’ll miss a meme or Easter Egg.

 Highly intricate and deep scene development, adult and contemporary, Into the Spider-Verse is fresh, modern and fun.
 At first glance, you could guess Sony has begun to take pages from MCU.
 They are making Spider-Man movies based on canon.
 Well, sort of.
 The truth is Sony has beat up the use of Peter Parker so much they needed a fresh angle, Into The Spider-Verse is that fresh new take.

 Some History on Spider-Verse (You Can Skip This)

 Spider-Verse existed in comic book form first hitting shelves in 2013-2014.
 Conceived a year prior.
 This is how comics work.
 Every year ahead is meticulously planned out.
 The Spider-Verse story is the brainchild of Dan Slot.
 He’s a comic book writer who hits sometime and other times misses.
 He’s also adopted the social justice warrior mentality in appeasement equality.

 To Slott’s credit, he goes big.
 In the case of Spider-Verse, the idea was let’s have an overwhelming number of Spider-Men!
 Let’s bring all the alternate versions of Spider-Man into one story.
 To do so, he utilized the old trope of the multiverse or dimensions.
 Multiverse Spider-Man alternates all worked together to fight a common cause and return their own dimensions to harmony.